Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 ```
 All content types and custom activities for e-ecommerce events are created.

-Except reusable content types used in product synchronization, additional page types are restored:
+Except reusable content types used in product synchronization, additional content types for pages are restored:

-These page types are restored for Store page, categories and product detail pages:
+These content types are restored for Store page, categories and product detail pages:

 - `K13Store.StorePage` - Main store page
-- `K13Store.CategoryPage` - Page type for categories linking products
+- `K13Store.CategoryPage` - Content type for category pages (with linking product pages)
-- `K13Store.ProductPage` - Page type for product detail page - only linking product SKU from content hub
+- `K13Store.ProductPage` - Content type for product detail page - only linking product SKU from content hub

-For checkout process these page types are restored:
+For checkout process these content types (for pages) are restored:
 - `K13Store.CartContent` - used for the shopping cart first step
 - `K13Store.CartDeliveryDetails`- used for the shopping cart second step
 - `K13Store.CartSummary` - used for the shopping cart third step